Easy, Delicious Weekly Meal Plans for Busy Moms!

 I have anxiety.
-I first noticed it after having Owen.
-I would worry about the usual stuff such as health, safety, work, etc. but with a little extra knot in my stomach.
+I first noticed it after having Owen - worrying about the usual stuff such as health, safety, work, etc. but with a little extra knot in my stomach.
 Then, after having Collin my anxiety got worse.
 I tell myself to chill and remind myself that I'm being overly worrisome.
 But more often then not I turn into a big ball of nerves.
 I don't want to be "that" mom who is overly protective and turn my kids into worry worts.
-I understand the importance of letting my kids explore and take risks.
-But it's hard.
+While understand the importance of letting my kids explore and take risks, it's hard.
 Really hard.

-I worry that if I have ever have a 3rd kid, I’ll just implode from anxiety.
+If I have ever have a 3rd kid, I worry I'll just implode from anxiety.
 Kidding.
 Kind of.

 What makes me feel better is acknowledging it.
 Accepting that I have anxiety and that it's something I have to work on.
 Just like exercising or eating well, dealing with my anxiety is something that I need to consciously work on.